lsst-dm/dmtn-030/_processing-topic.rst

 Context
 -------

-Within a couple short paragraphs below the title, this component establishes the topic's context:
+Within a couple of short paragraphs below the title, this component establishes the topic's context:

 - Explain what the processing context *means* in non-jargon language.
   What data goes in?
 What data comes out?